Tarotar30127/cs312/project-alignment/alignment-project-report.md

 ##### Chosen Parameters and Better Alignments Discussion

-*The change in the chosen parameters in stretch 2 was adding the gap penalty with a start and extend price.
+*From my results of aligning ATGGCGTGTTTGTTTTTTAT and ATGGCGTTTTTGAT, anyone can see that the affine gap penalty the high open or open gap penalty cost of -10 and extending cost or indel penalty of -2 correctly forced the algorithm to create a grouped gap.
+Whereas the linear gap created TTTTGATATG-GCGTTTTTGAT which is not a valid alignment and scrambles the original sequence order.
+The dashs created errors because the correct linear model with open_gap_penalty=-8, indel_penalty=-8 would have scattered the gaps becuase there is no cost difference between one large gap and six small gaps.The change in the chosen parameters in stretch 2 was adding the gap penalty with a start and extend price.
 Unlike the banded and unbanded algorithm which used indel_penalty, the affine gap penalty model implementation used gap_open_penalty.
 A penalty was added at the start of new gap and a small penalty was added when extending.
 In the banded and unbanded algorithms it uses just the indel_penalty which is a smaller penalty that is applied for each character a gap is extended.
 The